ivaandrey/portfolio/pages/gaze_estimation_project/gaze_estimation.md

 ## Gaze Direction Estimation ##

+The gaze estimation activity I lead involves managing a team focused on an **appearance-based approach**, where I oversee the research, development, optimization, and deployment of deep learning models for gaze tracking.
+My responsibilities include technical leadership, such as algorithm design, model training, dataset curation, and performance evaluation.
+Additionally, I focus on deployment and integration into SDKs to ensure robust and accurate gaze estimation for various applications, including driver monitoring systems (DMS) and human-computer interaction (HCI).
+We develop gaze estimation models for a range of screen sizes, from phones and tablets to monitors as large as 55".
+Our gaze estimation models are highly robust, achieving small prediction errors ranging from **1 cm to 9 cm**, depending on the screen device, with a **running time of approximately 5.5 milliseconds (180 FPS) on a CPU**.

+---

 Gaze direction estimation is the process of determining where a person is looking based on images or video frames.
 It’s widely used in applications such as driver monitoring systems, virtual and augmented reality, human-computer interaction, and medical diagnostics.